-Niš Serbia is the third-largest city in Serbia and is just at the beginning stages of international tourism.
-It is quaint, safe, and walkable.
-After three days of exploring this town, we developed a practical guide to help others get the most out of their stay here.
+Although Niš is the third-largest city in Serbia, it still is at the beginning stages of international tourism.
+The town is quaint, safe, and walkable.
+After three days of exploring, we laid out the best things to do in Niš Serbia to help others get the most from their visit.

 - Trvdava Fortress